Loading

 Salesforce is implementing a new, mandatory time-based step-up authentication framework.
 Here are some of the key changes.

-• Report Export Security: Salesforce applies the control to Report Export first.
-Users will be challenged to perform a step-up MFA if a configurable time (for example, 2 hours) has passed since their last challenge for reports.
+• Reports & Dashboards Security: Salesforce applies the control to all reports and dashboards actions, including accessing/viewing, running, or exporting.
+Users will be challenged to perform a step-up MFA if a configurable time (for example, 2 hours) has passed since their last challenge.
+A new time-based Session Level Policy will be added for Reports and Dashboards called “Require periodic step-up authentication”.

-• Trigger Action: The step-up challenge is triggered when a user runs or views a report, rather than waiting for them to click a "Download" or "Export" button.
+• Trigger Action: The step-up challenge is triggered when a user accesses, runs or views reports and dashboards, rather than waiting for them to click a "Download" or "Export" button.
 This broader criteria for additional verification helps to mitigate data theft via UI-based screen scraping or browser-based data capture.

 • MFA at Login vs. Step-up: Users must pass the step-up challenge even if they recently logged in with MFA.